razerofficial/marmalade-plugin-razer-sdk/README.md

 The success event indicates success which also provides the gamer info.

 The failure event indicates a problem with error code and error message.
+The failure event will fire if the user is not logged in.

 The cancel event indicates the user canceled the request.